 COVID-19 numbers explained: Did lockdown made an impact to slowdown the spread of coronavirus?

-New Delhi, May 19: The total number of the deadly coronavirus cases in India has breached the 1,00,000 figure mark, with more than 4,500 new cases being discovered on Monday.
-It can be seen that there are only ten countries now with more cases than India.
+New Delhi, May 19: The total number of the deadly coronavirus cases in India has breached the 1,00,000-mark, with more than 4,500 new cases being discovered on Monday.
+It can be seen that there are only 10 countries now with more cases than India.

 However, it should be noted that the 1,00,000-mark was delayed by almost three weeks due to the lockdown, that was first imposed on March 24.